 If you ask me which type of lens I prefer, it is very difficult to answer you.
 I could say Prime Lenses, because I am obsessed with image quality and for IQ, I prefer to work more, think more, carry more in my bag.
 Of course my budget limitations really dictate what I actually use and carry in my bag.

-I am a Fujifilm enthusiast and I really enjoyed working with two of their firstly launched prime lenses in the X range : XF 18mm F2.0, very light, (so small for an impressive F2.0 aperture), quick AF and XF 35mm f1.4, razor-sharp and fantastic colors and bokeh from a nice F1.4 aperture.
-Now I have only the 23mm F2.0, glued to my Fujifilm X100S and this is one impressive lens.
+I am a Fujifilm enthusiast and I really enjoyed working with two of their firstly launched prime lenses in the X range : XF 18mm F2.0, very light, (so small for an impressive F2.0 aperture), quick AF and XF 35mm f1.4, razor-sharp and fantastic colours and bokeh from a nice F1.4 aperture.

 Having the amazing pro-grade XF 16-55mm F2.8 zoom lens and the very good XF 55-200mm F3.5-4.8 OIS means that working again with zoom lenses could be a real pleasure, while getting the IQ I loved.